7 Things You Might Not Know About Ash Wednesday

 7. You can get ashes without going to church.

-Can't make it to church on a weekday?
 Many parishes have started offering "ashes to go" on Ash Wednesday.
 Priests and pastors will often station themselves in public places—like street corners, parking lots, and public transit stops—prepared to administer blessed ashes to whoever asks to receive them.

 Along those lines, you don't need to be a church leader to administer ashes.
 Many churches give parishioners the option to take packets of ashes home with them to apply to the foreheads of loved ones who couldn't make it to the service.
-Receiving ashes isn't a sacrament, so the rules surrounding it aren't as strict as they are with something like holy communion in the Catholic church.
+Receiving ashes isn't a sacrament, so the rules surrounding it aren't as strict as they are with something like holy communion in the Catholic Church.